 Tell us something that’s true that almost nobody agrees with you on.

 The same answer that I gave to the advice to my younger self.
 A lot of people think that a meeting every day is a complete waste of time, even if it’s only 10 minutes long.
 I would agree with that if meetings don’t have structure and a reason for having them.
-But if the communication has structure and a reason, then it will really help the entire team to keep on the right path and they will feel more a part of the company, not just someone who is receiving a paycheck.
+But if the communication has structure and a reason, then it will really help the entire team keep on the right path and they will feel more a part of the company, not just someone who is receiving a paycheck.
 If the communication is transparent, then it really builds trust as well.
 If you communicate often, you can tell people bad news as it happens, and your people will rally around fixing the issue.
-When people are left in the dark, they make up their own conclusions about what is happening that make not be based on what’s really happening.
-I was horrible at communication in the beginning and I’m still learning to be better at it every day, but I have seen that with constant communication, you get better at it and people appreciate the information and time given to them.
+When people are left in the dark, they make up their own conclusions about what is happening that may not be based on what’s really happening.
+I was horrible at communication in the beginning and I’m still learning to be better at it every day but I have seen that with constant communication, you get better at it and people appreciate the information and time given to them.

 As an entrepreneur, what is the one thing you do over and over and recommend everyone else do?

 Journaling.
 I use Panda Planner Venture.
 With this journal, every quarter you re-write your company vision, core purpose, values, who you serve and what’s important for that quarter.
 Weekly, you break that down into smaller pieces.
 Daily you start with writing down the two or three important priorities, any tasks and your schedule.
 It really helps you think about your business, plan and understand it better.
-The other aspect I love is that the start of each day the journal asks to list three things you are grateful for and three things you are excited about.
+The other aspect I love is that at the start of each day the journal asks to list three things you are grateful for and three things you are excited about.
 At the end of the day it asks you to write down the day’s wins and how you could improve.
 It’s amazing how many times you forget what you are truly grateful for or what went right that day.
 It keeps you focused on the important things that really matter each quarter.
-When you look back in six to nine months, you can see how much you have accomplished and some of the things that you can change to get better at serving people.
+When you look back 6-9 months, you can see how much you have accomplished and some of the things that you can change to get better at serving people.

 What is one strategy that has helped you grow your business?

 Making sure we hire the right people for our culture and values.
-I believe people are the biggest asset in a business.
+I believe people are the biggest asset in business.
 When you hire the wrong person for a position or the culture, you can really set back the entire company.
 It’s impossible to hire the right person every time, but we spend a lot of time outlining a detailed description of our jobs and the kinds of skills needed so we are clear about those requirements for us and the prospective hire.
 Then there’s the culture aspect.
 We want to know what they think about the core values of our company and how they fit into their own values.
 If issues arise that could put our company values at risk, we want to know how they would respond.
 People make a business so I believe you need to have a strategy to hire the best people you can.
 By spending the time to hire the right people, you can feel confident that your business strategies and goals will be implemented correctly without having to micromanage or worry about the decisions they will make.

 What is one failure you had as an entrepreneur, and how did you overcome it?